Skip to content

 What are vocational qualifications?

-Vocational courses are designed to help you learn in a practical way about a specific job area.
+Vocational courses are designed to help you learn in a practical way about a specific job area or to train to do a job.
 They can help you get the skills you need to start a job, progress in a career or go on to higher education.

-There are many different types of vocational qualifications in a wide range of subjects at all levels, from Entry Level right up to Level 8 - you can look at the Careerpilot Qualification Planner to view all the different qualifications and levels.
+There are vocational qualifications in a wide range of subjects at all levels, from Entry Level right up to Level 8 - you can look at the Careerpilot Qualification Planner to view all the different qualifications and levels.

 Different vocational course options:

-Vocational subjects are general qualifications that develop practical skills and knowledge related to a broad job area such as Business, Engineering, IT and Health and Social Care.
+Vocational subjects which you can do alongside A Levels will be called Alternative Academic qualifications, these will be general qualifications that develop practical skills and knowledge related to a broad job area.
 They are offered in both schools and colleges.
 They include a significant amount of classroom-based activities.
 Assessment is usually by both written course work and practical examinations.
-These qualifications are known as Applied General Qualifications and can be taken on their own or alongside other qualifications such as A levels.
 Examples of these qualifications include BTEC and Cambridge Technicals.
+In the future, some job pathways will only offer a T Level.

 Courses that prepare you for a specific job

-These vocational courses provide specific job related training and qualifications such as in plumbing, hairdressing or catering.
-They are offered at Further Education Colleges.
+These vocational courses provide specific job related training and qualifications such as in plumbing, hairdressing, catering, etc. They are offered at Further Education Colleges.
 They are usually very practical and involve learning in real situations, with real customers, such as cutting hair in the college salon which will be open to the public, cooking for paying customers in the college restaurant or installing bathrooms in the plumbing workshops.
-There is lots more information on courses that prepare you for a specific job
+Courses in most of these job areas which are Level 3, will now be offered as T Levels, through a college.

 Apprenticeships

-If you work towards a specific job as an apprentice you will do a combination of technical and professional qualifications either online or in a college setting and also be assessed on your skills and competence in the work place.
+Apprenticeships will train you to do a job in the workplace.
+Because you will be doing the job as you learn you will get paid as an apprentice.
+As an apprentice you will do a combination of technical and professional qualifications either online or in a college setting and also be assessed on your skills and competence in the work place.

 T Levels

-T level qualifications are 2-year qualifications that you can do after GCSEs as an alternative to A levels, other post-16 courses or an apprenticeship.
+T level qualifications are 2-year qualifications that you can do after GCSEs as an alternative to A levels or an apprenticeship.

 T-levels have been designed with leading businesses and employers to give you the knowledge and skills you need for work.
-They are offered in a range of vocational areas and delivered by colleges in partnership with local employers to enable students to progress on to higher level apprenticeships or university.
+They are equivalent to three A Levels.
+They are offered in a growing range of vocational areas and delivered by colleges and in some schools in partnership with local employers.
+They enable students to progress on to higher level apprenticeships, university or into work.

 You can find out more about T Levels here.